Published May 15, 2013

 PHOENIX – The Jodi Arias murder trial has drawn international attention for its graphic tales of sex and lies.
-The following is a timeline of some of the key events in the case:
+The following is a timeline of some key events in the case:

-— September 2006: Arias and Travis Alexander meet at a Las Vegas work convention and quickly enter into a stormy long-distance relationship.
+— September 2006: Arias and Travis Alexander meet at a work convention in Las Vegas and quickly enter into a stormy long-distance relationship.
 Arias, an aspiring saleswoman and photographer, lives in California and visits Alexander in the Phoenix suburb of Mesa.
 Alexander is a Mormon and works as a salesman and motivational speaker.

 — November 2006: The 26-year-old Arias is baptized into the Church of Jesus Christ of Latter-Day Saints.

 — June 29, 2007: Arias and Alexander break up but continue to see each other for sex.
 Weeks later, Arias moves to Arizona, where she waits tables and cleans Alexander's home for extra cash.
 She moves back to California in spring 2008.

 — May 28, 2008: A .25 caliber gun is reported stolen from the home of Arias' grandparents, where Arias has been staying.

 — June 4, 2008: On a road trip to Utah to see another co-worker and love interest, Arias takes a detour to Arizona to visit the 30-year-old Alexander.
 Arias and Alexander have sex at his home, then take provocative photographs of each other.
 Arias kills Alexander during this visit.
 Prosecutors say she arrived unannounced, but Arias claims Alexander invited her.